patrickamsler/kubernetes-ckad-notes/notes.md

 ## Liveness and Readiness Probes
 ### Livness
-Indicates whether the Container is running.
-If the liveness probe fails, the kubelet kills the Container, and the Container is subjected to its restart policy.
+Indicates whether the container is running.
+If the liveness probe fails, the kubelet kills the container, and the container is subjected to its restart policy.

 Livness probe with command
 ```yaml